Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 What do I need to know about respiratory care?

 Respiratory care includes exercises and treatments to help you breathe better and keep your lungs healthy.
-Respiratory care is important for people with spinal cord injuries because it helps prevent infections, such as pneumonia.
+Respiratory care helps prevent infections, such as pneumonia.

 Your healthcare provider will tell you how often you need the following:

 - Breathing treatments help open your airways so you can breathe easier.
 A machine is used to change liquid medicine into a mist.
 You will breathe the mist into your lungs through a tube and mouthpiece.